Post-Traumatic Stress Disorder (PTSD)

 Medications

-Depression and PTSD: If you are experiencing depression symptoms with your PTSD, antidepressants, especially selective serotonin reuptake inhibitors (SSRIs) like sertraline or venlafaxine, might be prescribed.
-They have been found effective even though PTSD is different from depression.
+• Depression and PTSD: If you are experiencing symptoms of depression with your PTSD, antidepressants, especially selective serotonin reuptake inhibitors (SSRIs) like sertraline or venlafaxine, might be prescribed.

 Other Treatment Options